obewanjacobi/CleaningDataProject/README.md

 ## Simplifying the Data

 This section is reliant on the package dplyr being installed.
-This part takes the large, somewhat unruly data frame and takes the mean of each subject while doing each activity, and then does the same with standard deviation.
-To keep the column names different from each other, I renamed them by adding mean or sd to the end of it's previous name to show it's purpose.
-Using the inner_join() function, I was then able to put the two data frames (temp and temp2) back into the analysis data frame, making it a wide data frame.
+First using the select() function I was able to take out any column variables that didn't have to do with the mean or standard deviation of a variable.
+Next, using the summarise() function I took the mean of each variable based on the subject and the activity they were doing to make our data set clean and concise.

 ## Finally, Writing Our Tidy Data Set